- Date & Time

 Meet at the "Antenna Farm" Wayside at 9:30 am.
 (Map) Feel free to park here and we will ferry you the rest of the way to the work site in a four-wheel-drive vehicle.
 We will be out in the dunes until 2:30 pm.

 Please wear sturdy shoes, long pants, and bring a water bottle and a sack lunch.
-We will have water in the truck, but it is quite a long walk to the site, so it is recommended that volunteers bring plenty of water (around 2 liters for the day).
+It is recommended that volunteers bring plenty of water (around 2 liters for the day).
 There are no restrooms at the site and the nearest restrooms are at the North Beach parking lot, so please keep that in mind.
 The park will provide all the tools and gloves necessary.

-If you would like to volunteer to restore native habitat by removing invasive plants from Point Reyes, but can't participate on Saturday, April 22, check out these other opportunities:
+If you would like to volunteer to restore native habitat by removing invasive plants from Point Reyes, but can't participate on any of these workdays, check out these other opportunities: